PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-12 05:38:56
+Last updated: 2024-04-12 05:39:29
-Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson
+Random Quote: Name one thing in this world that is non negotiable. - Walter White